Blog

 The Sri Lankan Government does not make it easy to find out precisely what land is being claimed (although we know it is contained within the divisions of Kopay, Telipellai, Kankasanthurai West, Kankasanthurai Central, Wimannamum South, Theiyyaddi South, Palali South, Ottampulam and Walallai) however it appears the area roughly correlates to the old Palali and Kankasanthurai High Security Zone:

 The notice has been occasioned under the Section 2 of the Land Acquisition Act, which states that lands can be acquired for public purposes.
-However it appears that this "public purpose" is military, and there is no evidence of any public benefit deriving from the land grab, and it is
+However it appears that this "public purpose" is military, and there is no evidence of any public benefit deriving from the land grab, and it is on this basis that the petitioners are challenging the order.
+Additionally they point out that the claim is internally inconsistent and unreasonable, and that there is no evidence that the military need all the land contained in the area.

 The Government also claim that the owners of the land cannot be identified.
 They clearly didn't try very hard as lawyers have already identified 1474 landowners in the area and there will almost certainly be more in the days to come.
 Notices were placed on several trees surrounding the area but none of the landowners were contacted directly, despite the fact that many of them were in daily contact with state officials.
 The notice was displayed in Tamil only, which is a welcome change from the Sri Lankan Government's usual insistence on only providing information in Sinhala, but is still illegal as the law requires such notices to be in English, Tamil and Sinhala